Jobs, Education and Training Child Care Fee Assistance is commonly known as JET Child Care Fee Assistance.

 - separation from your partner

-- or your partner dies
+- your partner dies

 - you stop using child care